 The Condensed Consolidated Financial Statements for the half year ended 30 June 2022 and the comparative period have not been audited.
-The Auditor has carried out a review of the Half Year Financial Information and its report is set out below.
+The Auditor has carried out a review of the Half Year Financial Information and its report is set out on page 29.

-The Annual Financial Statements of the Group were prepared in accordance with International Financial Reporting Standards ("IFRSs") as issued by the International Accounting Standards Board ("IASB").
+The Annual Financial Statements of the Group were prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB").
 As required by the Disclosure Guidance and Transparency Rules of the UK Financial Conduct Authority, the condensed set of Financial Statements has been prepared applying the accounting policies and presentation that were applied in the preparation of the Company's published Consolidated Financial Statements for the year ended 31 December 2021.